elastic/elasticsearch/CONTRIBUTING.md

 **Repository:** [https://github.com/elastic/elasticsearch](https://github.com/elastic/elasticsearch)

-Make sure you have [Gradle](http://gradle.org) installed, as Elasticsearch uses it as its build system.
-Gradle must be at least version 4.3 in order to build successfully.
+Elasticsearch uses the Gradle wrapper for its build.
+You can execute Gradle using the wrapper via the `gradlew` script in the root of the repository.

 We support development in the Eclipse and IntelliJ IDEs.
 For Eclipse, the minimum version that we support is [Eclipse Oxygen][eclipse] (version 4.7).
 For